Façade Program

 -

-Work must be approved by the project’s architect and the Façade Committee designated by the county to approve applications.
+Work must be approved by the project’s architect and the Façade Committee designated by the Foundation to approve applications.

 -

-Work paid for with grant funds must begin after the grant has been approved.
+Work paid for with grant funds must begin soon after the grant has been approved and completed by the Foundation’s deadline.

 -